nasa/terra-ui-components/docs/pages/resources/contributing.md

 When a component relies on the presence of slotted content to do something, don't assume its initial state is permanent.
 Slotted content can be added or removed any time and components must be aware of this.
 A good practice to manage this is:

 -   Add `@slotchange={this.handleSlotChange}` to the slots you want to watch
 -   Add a `handleSlotChange` method and use the `hasSlot` utility to update state variables for the the respective slot(s)
 -   Never conditionally render `<slot>` elements in a component — always use `hidden` so the slot remains in the DOM and the `slotchange` event can be captured

 See the source of card, dialog, or drawer for examples.

 ### Dynamic Slot Names and Expand/Collapse Icons

-A pattern has been established in `<gd-details>` and `<gd-tree-item>` for expand/collapse icons that animate on open/close.
+A pattern has been established in `<sl-details>` and `<sl-tree-item>` for expand/collapse icons that animate on open/close.
 In short, create two slots called `expand-icon` and `collapse-icon` and render them both in the DOM, using CSS to show/hide only one based on the current open state.
 Avoid conditionally rendering them.
 Also avoid using dynamic slot names, such as `<slot name=${open ? 'open' : 'closed'}>`, because Firefox will not animate them.

 There should be a container element immediately surrounding both slots.
 The container should be animated with CSS by default and it should have a part so the user can override the animation or disable it.
-Please refer to the source and documentation for `<gd-details>` and/or `<gd-tree-item>` for details.
+Please refer to the source and documentation for `<sl-details>` and/or `<sl-tree-item>` for details.

 ### Fallback Content in Slots